-- 1) Adjust air control to "H" (Start) position and open door. - Place crumpled newspaper in the centre of the heater and criss-cross with several pieces of dry kindling.
+- Adjust air control to "High" position(all the way to the left) and open door. - Place crumpled newspaper in the centre of the heater and criss-cross with several pieces of dry kindling.
 Add a few small pieces of dry wood on top. - 3) Ignite the paper and close the door. - After the fire as established itself, open the door and add a few small logs.
-Close door. - 5) Begin normal operation after a good coal base exists and wood has charred.
+Close door. - Begin normal operation after a good coal base exists and wood has charred.